"

 Philips et al. believe that “chemoprophylaxis … [could] reduce future morbidity from TB in high risk groups by … 50 to 75 percent.”1

-In the example above, a superscript 1 is used to indicate that the full information for the cited source is shown in the first entry in the bibliography.
-Superscript numbers are used for in-text citations in the “AMA 11th edition” citation style and by many other citation styles.
+In the example above, a superscript 1 is the in-text citation.
+This number indicates that the source information is in the first entry in the bibliography.
+Superscript numbers are used for in-text citations in the “AMA 11th edition” citation style that you will use for your monograph assignment and by many other citation styles.
+In most citation styles that use numbers for the in-text citations, the first citation in the text will be given the number 1.

+In almost all cases (an exception is mentioned later in this chapter), you must include an in-text citation at the end of a paragraph.
 Remember, most readers do not read an article in its entirety.
 You don’t want to frustrate your reader (you especially don’t want to frustrate your paper’s reviewers/graders).
 On the whole, readers should be able to easily find the a citation within each paragraph or within each row of a table.
-Typically, an in-text citation is placed at the end of a section of text (within a paragraph) that has been drawn from a source or group of sources.
+Typically, an in-text citation is placed at the end of a section of the text (within a paragraph) that has been drawn from a source or group of sources.
 If a sentence doesn’t contain an in-text citation, the reader is expected to look for the next in-text citation in the paragraph (not the preceding in-text citation).
 Thus, the final sentence in a paragraph should always contain or be followed by an in-text citation.

 Example: